gitaar9/DL_GROUP/README.md

 simple_cnn.py:
 An implementation of the CNN part of the Acoustic scene classification paper.

+simple_dense_cnn.py:
+Adapted the simple_cnn.py to work with densely connected blocks

 stupid_overwrites.py:
-Some changes to make the standard DenseNet work with 1 channel data <--
+Some changes to make the standard DenseNet work with 1 channel data <-- can be done simpler

+plotter.py:
+A python script to plot the results, use --help option for arguments

 # Interesting papers